Hachiro Kiyokawa

 Assassination before his ambition was over

-Sixteen days after the Roshigumi returned to Edo, and two days before the expulsion of foreigners, Kiyokawa was assassinated by an assassin from the shogunate, ending his short life of 34 years before he could achieve his goals.
+Sixteen days after the Rōshigumi returned to Edo, and just two days before carrying out the expulsion of foreigners, Kiyokawa was assassinated by an assassin sent by the shogunate, ending his short life of 34 years with his goals unfulfilled.

 Perhaps sensing something instinctively, Kiyokawa left behind a poem on the day of his assassination.